 What are cleansing grains?

 Cleansing grains are a powdered facial cleanser that is made of clays, oats, nuts/seeds, herbs, and other powdered ingredients that can be used to cleanse, exfoliate, and transform your face.
-You wet a small amount of the powdered blend, in the palm of your hand, and cleanse your face with the wet muddy concoction as you would with your normal soap cleansers.
+You combine a small amount of the powdered blend with a few drops of water in the palm of your hand, and cleanse your face with the wet muddy concoction as you would with your normal soap cleansers.
 I first read about cleansing grains in Rosemary Gladstar's Rosemary Gladstar's Herbal Recipes for Vibrant Health.
 I love her recipe, but I have a mind of my own and from hers, I was able to come up with my own ramped up version with flavor!

 Why should you use cleansing grains?